NREL/marbles/Docs/sphinx/VandV.rst

 Thermal diffusivity verification
 ---------------------------------

-This test case demonstrates MARBLES ability to maintain the correct thermal diffusivity over a wide range of temepratures, as well as at different Prandtl numbers, adiabatic exponents and mean molecular masses.
+This test case demonstrates MARBLES ability to maintain the correct thermal diffusivity over a wide range of temperatures, as well as at different Prandtl numbers, adiabatic exponents and mean molecular masses.
 Themal diffusivity is computed from the simulation by tracking the maximum of temperature over time arising from an initial condition consisting of a sinusoidal temperature perturbation.